consulas/RecordRecap/README.md

 Windows - Stereo Mix (by Realtek, needs to be enabled)

 # Usage
+Navigate to the repository's base directory.
+The scripts must be executed in this base directory.
 Run `python main.py <job_index> <meeting_name>`
 Steps:
 - Record audio to a .wav file